synw/sqlite-speed/README.md

 ![Img](https://raw.githubusercontent.com/synw/sqlite-speed/master/docs/img/dataset_norm.png)

-Dataset seems to be pretty irregular.
-Gorm looks a bit less constant than Goqu.
+Dataset seems to have a lot of spikes.
+Considering the histograms above Gorm seems to be the most irregular regarding to the distributions of the values.

 ### Summary